mmwillet/TTS.cpp/examples/cli/README.md

     The number of cpu threads to run generation with.
 Defaults to hardware concurrency.
 If hardware concurrency cannot be determined then it defaults to 1.
 --topk (-tk):
     (OPTIONAL) When set to an integer value greater than 0 generation uses nucleus sampling over topk nucleaus size.
 Defaults to 50.
+--max-tokens (-mt):
+    (OPTIONAL) The max audio tokens to generate.
+Only applied to Dia generation.
+If set to zero as is its default then the default max generation size
 --use-metal (-m):
     (OPTIONAL) Whether to use metal acceleration --no-cross-attn (-ca):